 How to do this:

 Many family members find themselves feeling guilty as if their loved one’s disorder is their fault.
 Blaming yourself is counterproductive and dwelling on those painful feelings will only make you feel worse.
 Instead, focus on productive action you can take to improve your current situation and work towards a brighter future for you and your loved ones (Wilhelm, 2006).

 Similarly, having a mental illness is not your loved one’s fault or choice, nor is it a reflection of weakness or defect of character.
-Watching your family member or friend with OCD, BDD or a related disorder engage in seemingly useless rituals and avoidance behaviors may indeed make you feel angry and frustrated at times.
+Watching your family member or friend with OCD and related disorders engage in seemingly useless rituals and avoidance behaviors may indeed make you feel angry and frustrated at times.
 However, statements such as “just get over it!” or “why can’t you just stop?” are futile.
 Instead, let go of blame and work on ways you can fight the disorder together.

-There is no overnight cure for OCD, BDD, or related disorders.
-Recovering is indeed possible, but it takes time to change deep-seeded negative beliefs and avoidance behaviors.
+There is no overnight cure for OCD and related disorders.
+Recovering is indeed possible, but it takes time to change deep-seated negative beliefs and avoidance behaviors.
 Moreover, the treatment process will involve ups and downs.
-Accordingly, be sure to avoid day-today comparisons of progress as some days will be better than others.
+Accordingly, be sure to avoid day-to-day comparisons of progress as some days will be better than others.
 Instead, focus on the big picture and remind your loved one that tomorrow is a new day to make an effort.

 Furthermore, people recover at different rates.
 Encourage your loved one to do the best that they can, independent of other people’s expectations or anticipated rate of symptom improvement.
 There is no “perfect” way to get better.

 (3) Acknowledge small victories and effort.